-Trees within Mosman are protected under part 3 of SEPP (Vegetation in Non-Rural Areas) 2017 and managed under the Urban Forest Management Policy.
-A property owner is responsible for trees, and vegetation, growing from within the boundaries of their property.
-This includes branches, and roots, which overhang or grow into adjoining properties.
+Trees within Mosman are protected under State Environmental Planning Policy (Biodiversity and Conservation) 2021 and managed under the Urban Forest Management Policy (237.8KB).
+A property owner is responsible for trees, and vegetation, growing within their property.

 Effective 12 August 2015, the 10/50 Clearing Entitlement Scheme has been significantly amended.
 The entitlement area for the Mosman Local Government Area has been reduced from the original 56% of residential lots affected to 6% of residential lots now affected.